nolanlawson/pokedex.org/README.md

 Developing
 ----

+First, be sure to install dependencies:

+    npm install

-Start a dev server on localhost:9000:
+Then start a dev server on localhost:9000:

     npm run serve